deliveroo/deliveroo.engineering/_posts/2016-12-28-what-is-like-to-be-an-android-developer.md

 The other two teams are a bit smaller, two developers each (but soon to grow).
 Having small to medium teams is great because each developer has the opportunity to work on new features all the time.
 We've recently transitioned from platform teams to feature teams, to better focus and align our development efforts with areas like user acquisition, conversion, retention and customer experience.

 ## Processes
 Deliveroo is a startup, hence the processes are agile.
 We mostly use Scrum, but all our processes are adjusted for our needs, rather than following them for the sake of process.
 Our sprints are usually two weeks (and we get to give them funny names like condiments, sweets, music etc.) with weekly retrospectives, backlog grooming and planning.
 At Deliveroo, we don't let technical debt creep up, so our teams dedicate around 20% of each sprint to hygiene tickets.
-These include things from cleaning up bits of code to trying out new libraries, design patterns and experimenting with the ui.
+These include things from cleaning up bits of code to trying out new libraries, design patterns and experimenting with the UI.

 ## Coding practices
 Our teams take code quality extremely serious.
 We also believe in code reviews as the best way to drive code quality and increase knowledge sharing.
 Each ticket we work on goes through the review and QA process: we open a pull request against our code base on Github, which gets reviewed by at least two members of the team,  goes to our QA team and after everything is given the thumbs up, the code is merged into the main branch as part of our CI process.
 An important thing to mention is that each PR will normally contain the implementation **plus the tests**.
 We write both unit and integration tests, but unit tests are *a must*.
 The engineering team at Deliveroo values pair-programming and promotes cross-team work.
 I've had the opportunity to work with a bit of backend Ruby and frontend web and I felt warmly encouraged and supported by our team.

 ## Good architecture
 A good Android app has to invest in an architecture that allows it to grow while still remaining maintainable.
 That's why our team has come up with an MVP architecture we share across projects, which allows us to decouple the business layer from the presentation one and makes testing easy.
 We're constantly improving the architecture and we share some of the common functionality as internal libraries between our Android teams.

 ## Tools and libraries
-We use most of the well-known Android libraries out there: OkHttp, Retrofit2, Butterknife, Glide, RxJava, Robolectric, Espresso and the many more.
-We've recently introduced Kotlin in our unit tests, because the language simplicity helps keeping the tests more readable and shorter than when written in Java.
+We use most of the well-known Android libraries out there: [OkHttp](http://square.github.io/okhttp/), [Retrofit2](https://square.github.io/retrofit/), [Butterknife](http://jakewharton.github.io/butterknife/), [Glide](https://github.com/bumptech/glide), [RxJava](https://github.com/ReactiveX/RxJava), [Robolectric](http://robolectric.org/), [Espresso](https://google.github.io/android-testing-support-library/docs/espresso/) etc. We've recently introduced [Kotlin](https://kotlinlang.org/) in our unit tests, because the language simplicity helps keeping the tests more readable and shorter than when written in Java.
 We're constantly updating our code to look for ways to monitor and improve performance, minimize the number of bugs and increase code coverage in our tests.
-For static analysis we found [Codacy](https://www.codacy.com/) works reasonable well and for bug reporting we currently use [Crashlytics](http://try.crashlytics.com/).
+For static analysis we found [Codacy](https://www.codacy.com/) works reasonable well and for bug reporting we currently use [Crashlytics](https://fabric.io/kits/ios/crashlytics).
 Every tool is seamless integrated in our CI process, so we rarely have to manually run any.

 ## Fun
 The Android team at Deliveroo is great!
 Everyone is smart, driven and knowledgeable but most imporantly, everyone is super fun to work with!
 We love our team outings and our *androodevs* meetups where we share the newest and coolest news and knowledge from the Android world on a weekly basis.
 Conference-going is supported and encouraged by our management, specially as [speakers](https://skillsmatter.com/skillscasts/9116-battle-of-immutables-autovalue-vs-lombok).
 Deliveroo had a very strong presence this year at markdown [Droidcon UK](https://www.flickr.com/photos/skillsmatter/30321287490/in/album-72157672179802194/) as a Gold sponsor and one of our developers got a ticket to Google I/O in US!